ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 Most importantly, you can access the PostgreSQL database directly using `psql`, which can be used to monitor the replication status.

-The admin user from your Compose deployment can log into and execute commands on the read-only replica.
+The admin user from your Compose deployment can log in to and execute commands on the read-only replica.
 Connect to both the Compose deployment and the {{site.data.keyword.databases-for-postgresql}} replica using `psql` and the admin user.

 - On the Compose deployment run
   ```